stacked-git/stacked-git.github.io/content/guides/usage-example.md

 ```

 These patches are looking good\...except the greeting is missing
 punctuation!
-With StGit, we can easily revisit `hello-patch`, make our
+With StGit, we can easily revisit an earlier patch, make
-punctuation modifications, and return to `goodbye-patch` using `stg pop`
-and `stg push`:
+changes, and return to the prior patch using `stg pop` and `stg push`:

 ```sh
 $ stg pop